openstack-archive/sahara/doc/source/devref/development.guidelines.rst

 After it you can access generated docs in ``doc/build/`` directory, for example, main page - ``doc/build/html/index.html``.

-To make docs generation process faster you can use:
+To make the doc generation process faster you can use:

 .. sourcecode:: console

     $ SPHINX_DEBUG=1 tox -e docs

-or to avoid sahara reinstallation to virtual env each time you want to rebuild docs you can use the following command (it could be executed only after running ``tox -e docs`` first time):
+To avoid sahara reinstallation to virtual env each time you want to rebuild docs you can use the following command (it can be executed only after running ``tox -e docs`` first time):

 .. sourcecode:: console